Rage Against The Minivan

 Travel

-What I want you to know about self-harm
+What I want you to know about losing a pregnancy at 19 weeks

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Lacey.
-I first began self-harming, through cutting myselfwhen I was 18.
-I was already dealing with depression, anxiety, and bulimia, when self-harm came onto the scene, as well as . . .
+Today’s guest post is by Sarah Stewart Holland.
+I recently lost a pregnancy.
+I was 19 weeks and at the ultrasound we found out the baby didn't have a heartbeat.
+Suddenly, I was faced with all these decisions . . .

 Read More